KunyuHe/ML-Pipeline-for-Crowdfunding-Project-Outcome-Prediction/README.md

-**NOTE**: the cloning process might be slower than expected as the repo contains cross-validation predicted probabilities to give users a warm start. *(If you use the same seed for the random generator, cross-validation iterator would split the data in the same way as on mine computer, and the same pair of model-parameters pair would always generate the same cross-validation predicted probabilities)*
+**NOTE**: the cloning process might be slower than expected as the repo contains cross-validation predicted probabilities to give users a warm start.

 Then, run one of the following:

-### 0.1 Windows
+- Windows

 ```console
 $ chmod u+x run.sh
 $ run.sh
 ```

-### 0.2 Unix/Linux
+- Linux

 ```console
 $ chmod +x script.sh